datasciencecampus/iati-partner-search/docs/overview.md

 Identifiers are a string of letters and numbers that uniquely identify something.
 They are used for both activities and organisations.
 They allow us to identify and connect disparate bits of information across documents.
-Note that in some cases, widentifiers might not be included in the
+Note that in some cases, identifiers might not be included in the
 There are norms that govern identifiers.
 The way to think about is This may not always be the case, as some organisations will use only the organisations name and possibly